Gabriel2409/obsidian_notes/Snowflake - Architecture.md

 Snowflake built a new architecture specifically for the cloud to do better than these two prevalent architectures: the multi cluster shared data architecture:

 - Data Storage layer: layer where all the data is stored
-- Query processing layer: separate compute clusters executing the computation to process the queries to create virtual warehouses that snowflake provisions and manages
+- Query processing layer: separate compute clusters executing the computation to process the queries using virtual warehouses that snowflake provisions and manages
-- Cloud services layers handing everything that is not storage and compute
+- Cloud services layers handling everything that is not storage and compute

 Note: there is also a Cloud agnostic layer here to make sure snowflake works on any cloud provider

 Each layer are physically separated and communicate over a network via RESTful interfaces.
-For ex, the virtual warehouses are completely separate from the table where we keep the long term data.
+For ex, the virtual warehouses are completely separate from the storage where we keep the long term data.
-Each layer is scaled independently, this is why analytics and pipeline jobs do not compete for resources.
+Each layer is scaled independently

 ![[snowflake_multicluster.png.png]]